Houming-Huang/FinDataMining/README.md

 # FinDataMining
 ## Background
-A research project that's assigned by my undergrad tutor Prof. Chunxia Yang, which aims to
+A research project that was assigned by my undergrad tutor Professor, aims to develop effective quantitative investment strategies by mining and analyzing financial data.